Seyona/InfoSecExercise/README.md

 ` py Backend/main.py `

+You will also need to host a your own webserver with python.
+To do so, cd to the directory **above** the InfosecExercise folder and run

+`py -m http.server`

+This will start serving HTTP on port 8000

+In your favorite browser, navigate to `http://localhost:8000/InfoSecExercise/Frontend/index.html`

-Launch `index.html` in your favorite web browser.
-Type in your country of name or substring of choice to search for.
+You'll see a text box where you can type in the name of a country, or a substring of it, to search for them.

-If you want to search by country code, click the drop down by the search bar and select "Country code".
+If you want to search by country code, click the drop down to the right of the search bar and select "Country Code".